aristanetworks/anta/examples/demo/README.md

 pip list
 ```

-## Install some additionnal tools on devbox

-Run this commands on devbox to install additional packages:
+Run this commands on devbox to install some additional packages:

 ```bash
 sudo apt-get install tree unzip -y